Jollerprutt/proxmox-node/README.md

 Reboot the Proxmox node to invoke the system changes.

 ### 3. Install pfsense
-We need to create two OpenVPN Gateways for the whole network.
-These will be accessible from all devices including WiFi clients using corresponding SSID's on different VLANs.
-The two OpenVPN Gateways and VLAN networks are:
+We need to create two OpenVPN Gateways servers for the whole network using pfSense.
+These two OpenVPN Gateways will be accessible by all connected devices, LAN and WiFi.
+The two OpenVPN Gateways are integated into separate VLAN networks:
-   * `vpngate-world` - This is a random selecting VPN server connection pipe outside of your residing country.
+   * `vpngate-world` - VLAN30 - This is a random selecting VPN server connection pipe outside of your residing country.
 Truly a safe zone.
-   * `vpngate-local` - This is a local incountry or within region short distance VPN server connection pipe of your choosing to reclaim some anonymity back.
+   * `vpngate-local` - VLAN40 - This is a local incountry or within region short distance VPN server connection pipe of your choosing to reclaim some anonymity back.